Skip to main content

 What Sets Us Apart

-Our program in child development is closely associated with the Karyn Purvis Institute of Child Development.
-This institute strives to improve the lives of children who have experienced abuse, neglect and/or trauma.
+Our program is closely associated with the Karyn Purvis Institute of Child Development, committed to improving the lives of children who have experienced abuse, neglect and/or trauma.

 Career Prospects